TrevStoke/Trainex/docs/preliminary_specification.md

 ###	View More Trainee Details

-View full trainee details, including the list of plans to which a trainee is currently assigned.
+View full trainee details, including the list of plans to which a trainee is currently assigned, and a full set of retrain reminders.

 ###	Assign a Trainee to a Plan